Has an elected representative blocked you on social media?

 And we're not alone.

-Recent court cases in New York, Virginia, and Maine have established that elected representatives violate the First Amendment if they block individuals for expressing critical opinions on Twitter and Facebook.
-Recent court cases in New York, Virginia, and Maine have established that elected representatives violate the First Amendment if they block individuals for expressing critical opinions on Twitter and Facebook.
+Recent court cases in New York, Virginia, and Maine have established that elected representatives are violating the First Amendment when they block individuals for expressing critical opinions on Twitter and Facebook.

 So, if you have been blocked from posting or commenting on an official social media page operated by an elected representative or government organization, this is the place to start getting unblocked.